deBubz/StudyNotes/intro_software_dev/notes/w03/w03_lec.md

 - Architecture and design are done using some design patterns ( MVC )
 - Architecture can defined for both a small/large set of applications

+---

+## Extras

+- while planning the database, keep in mind there most likely will be some existing databases
+  - In case of shortage, in a design PoV
+    - You should have a **backup**, secondary database.
+- Most of your architecture design choice will be determined by your non-functional requirements
+-